 As a propeller aircraft manufacturer the Nanchang Aircraft Factory began to take shape in 1958, an aircraft design and production team was trained and a set of managerial systems and organizations which could basically meet the requirement of aircraft production were established.
 But to design and build supersonic jet attack aircraft a further leap in quality was still required.

-The factory organized its cadres and masses to participate in the labour to expand the runway.
-The expansion was completed in 3 months.
-Other facilities such as the static test building, stamping workshop and ejection test range of rocket ejection seat were also constructed in short periods of time with the labour forces organized by the factory.
+Other facilities such as the static test building, stamping workshop and ejection test range of rocket ejection seat were also constructed in short periods of time with the labor forces organized by the factory.
 Taking into consideration the parallel production of propeller aircraft and jet aircraft, the factory adjusted and reformed the layout of the facilities and production lines to facilitate the prototype production of the new aircraft.

 After 50 years' development, it has become a high science and technology group combining scientific research, production and marketing of the aviation products, motorcycles, motors, textile machineries and so on.
 In December 2000, "Hongdu Aviation" shares of stock was listed on the Shanghai Stock Exchange, the first of the listed companies to have aircraft as the main business.
 Financing through public funds, as in the aviation industry has injected new vitality Hong Dou development.